-Treatment for GER and GERD
+Treatment for GER & GERD

-How do you control GER and GERD?
+How do doctors treat GER and GERD?

-- losing weight if you’re overweight or obese
+- losing weight if you’re overweight or have obesity

 Over-the-counter and prescription medicines